stevenhalverson/baccarat_simulator/README.md

 # Baccarat Simulator

 Eight-deck shoes can be simulated of rounds of baccarat.
-Thousands or more shoes can be simulated and exported to a .csv file.
+Thousands or more shoes can be simulated and exported to a .csv file and .db file.

 A "shoe" is a casino term for the plastic device used to deal the cards, that roughly resembles the shape of a shoe.